Search and Surveillance Act 2012

 You could also call this:

-"Agencies must report how they use search and surveillance powers each year"
+"Agencies must report each year on how they use search and surveillance powers without a warrant."

-You must also report how many people were charged with a crime because of evidence found using these powers, and some other details about surveillance device warrants.
+You must also report on how many people were charged with a crime because of evidence found using these search and surveillance powers.
+Additionally, you have to include information about surveillance device warrants and declaratory orders as set out in section 172.

-There are some things you do not need to include in your report, like searches of people who have been arrested or are in prison, or searches that people have agreed to.
-You can find more information about what to include in your report in the Schedule and section 172.
+There are some things you do not have to include in your report, such as searches of people who have been arrested or are in custody.
+You also do not have to report on searches that people have agreed to, or on searches in certain areas that are specified in the law.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.